Gary Suter

-Gary Lee Suter (born June 24, 1964) is an American former professional ice hockey defenseman who played over 1,000 games in the National Hockey League (NHL) between 1985 and 2002.
-He was a ninth round selection of the Calgary Flames, 180th overall, at the 1984 NHL Entry Draft and played with Calgary for nine years.
+Gary Lee Suter (born June 24, 1964) is an American former professional ice hockey player.
+As a defenseman, he played over 1,000 games in the National Hockey League (NHL) between 1985 and 2002.
+He was a ninth round selection of the Calgary Flames, 180th overall, at the 1984 NHL entry draft and played with Calgary for nine years.
 He won the Calder Memorial Trophy as the NHL's top rookie in 1986, played in four All-Star Games and was a member of Calgary's Stanley Cup championship team in 1989.
 He was traded to the Chicago Blackhawks in 1994, then to the San Jose Sharks in 1998, with whom he finished his career.

 Suter represented the United States internationally on numerous occasions.
 He appeared in two World Championships and two Canada Cup tournaments.
 He was a member of the American team that won the inaugural World Cup of Hockey in 1996 and was a two-time Olympian, winning a silver medal in 2002.
 Suter is an honored member of the United States Hockey Hall of Fame, inducted in 2011.